grantreed1/Volume-Driven-Price-Impact/README.md

 # Estimating Market Impact From Position Accumulation
 We investigate the temporary price impact $I(V)$ of trade volume $V$ across cryptocurrency markets, specifically focusing on Ethereum (ETH) and Solana (SOL).
 We aim to determine how well crypto markets absorb large block trades without moving the price.

-## Methodology: Square Root Law of Market Impact vs. Empirical Power Law fit.
+## Square Root Law of Market Impact vs. Empirical Power Law
 We model the temporary price impact against executed volume.
 We evaluate two distinct models:

 1. **The Square Root Law (Theoretical):** The industry-standard baseline which assumes price impact scales with the square root of volume: